Using Color Space, pt. 3- Color Creates Light

 "In nature, light creates color; in painting, color creates light"- Hans Hoffman

 Last month, I found this wonderful oil painter, Mary Gilkerson.
-You should check out her website, and her discussion of the benefits and habit of daily painting.
+(Sadly, Mary has since passed on, and her website no longer functions).
+Her discussion of the benefits and habit of daily painting.
 Wonderful stuff!
 She also has a couple of videos, both about using Color and about Composition, that I just loved.
 Is there stuff about oil painting, that doesn't really relate to watercolors?
 Yes.
 But if you skip around to the right parts of the video, you can get lots of wonderful input!
 Don't let it being about oils distract you too much.
 Yes, she talks about premixing her gradients of greys.
 Yes, she's going about laying in her opaque colors 100% differently.
 So, we need to build our paintings differently than she is.
 The order of things is different.
 But the concepts behind the building process, the thinking, is very similar.

 So, lets dive in!